GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I always spend a day a week learning new stuff.
-That means I spend 20% more of my time than my colleagues learning new stuff.
-Now 20% at compound interest means that after four and a half years I will know twice as much as them.
+> ### A computer would deserve to be called intelligent if it could deceive a human into believing that it was human.
 >
-> ~ *Richard Hamming*
+> ~ *Alan Turing*

 ---
 ## 🏎 Quick Facts